 One Link on Bio

-As mentioned, you can add one link to your bio and then you can refer to that link when you make posts.
+As mentioned, you can optimize your profile and then you can refer to that link when you make posts.
 I suggest adding the URL of your best-earning affiliate product in your bio and change it out as you want to.

 Just know that if you told people to click the link in your bio on an older post and that post is still in circulation, they won’t find what they are looking for.
 That's why I've got lots of other ideas for you below.